15 Cheapest Universities in Alabama for International Students

 Troy University was initially founded as a college for training teachers in the State, was named Troy State University in 1967, and finally, Troy University in 2004.
 Beginning August 2006, all Troy campuses-Dothan, Phenix, Troy, and Montgomery-were unified under one accreditation.
 The university is also providing tuition assistance for employees seeking education in the programs offered in the university either online or in-campus.

-13. Tuskegee University
+13. University of North Alabama

-14. Alabama State University
+14. University of Montevallo

 15. Jacksonville State University